24-Karat Cake

 carrot cake

 Up until that post, I was afraid that the cake would be a distant part of my memory.
 No one knew the recipe except for my grandmother.
 Thanks to my readers’ comments, I mustered enough courage to ask for the recipe.
-It seemed like such horrible timing; my grandmother was in and out of the hospital all the time.
+It seemed like such horrible timing; my grandmother was in and out of the hospital.

 When I made this cake, I was not disappointed.
 It was just spicy enough and had lots of carrot flavor.
 Trust me, I’ve exhausted all the variables for the best carrot cake (Nuts or no nuts?
 Pineapples or raisins?
 Cinnamon AND nutmeg?
 Coconut?), but this one is worth its weight in gold.